sohamm7/SQL-Editor/README.md

 - Used code-splitting with `React.Lazy()` and `Suspense` to lazy load the components and split javaScript into multiple chunks using Dynamic runtime Imports for faster page load.
 - Used `React.Memo()` to optimize the render performance of functional components.
-- Used PurgeCSS to tree-shake unused styles and optimize my final build size.
-- Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
-- Used vercel to deploy this website to leverage its Vercel Edge Network compression that results in the better performance.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.